adomokos/climb_that_mountain/blog/2017/01/go.md

 }
 ```

 I cross compiled (since I am working on OSX) with the command `GOOS=linux GOARCH=amd64 go build github.com/adomokos/hello` to Linux, packaged it up with a Node.JS executor and ran it.
-I couldn't believe my eyes.
-It took only 34 ms to get the string `Hello, World!` back.
+I couldn't believe my eyes, it took only 34 ms to get the string `Hello, World!` back.
 34 ms!
 And it was on a 128 MB memory instance.
 It was beautiful!
 Ruby would need four times the memory and it would still execute ~10 times slower than Go.
 That was the moment when I got hooked.

 Go is a simple language.
 I am not saying it's easy to learn, it's subjective: it depends on your background, your experience.
 But it's far from the beauty of Haskell or Clojure.
 However, I know, that the team I am working with would have no trouble switching between Go and Ruby during the day.

-What kind of a language today does not have a `map` or `reduce` functions?
-Especially when functions are first class citizens.
+What kind of a language today does not have `map` or `reduce` functions?!
+Especially when functions are first class citizens in the language.
 It turns out, I can write my own map function if I need to:

 ```go
 package collections